magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 # Sandbox

-As mentioned on the [About](todo) page, Magic Apps execute in a Sandbox to protect the user's privacy and personal data.
+As described on the [About](todo) page, to protect the user, Magic Apps execute in a Sandbox.
 The Sandbox is implemented as an iframe with a sandbox attribute.
 The Sandbox environment is restrictive but provides a number of global functions that enable you to bypass these restrictions.
 Each of these Sandbox functions has a name that begins with `request`, reflecting the fact that they may fail if not approved.
 The Assistant is responsible for approving Sandbox requests, either automatically if determined to be safe or by asking for user confirmation.

 The Sandbox has the following high level restrictions and associated Sandbox functions:

-- No direct network access.
-This means APIs like fetch don't work.
-It also means you can't click on a link to an external page, since it can't load within the Sandbox.
+- Limited network access.
+APIs like `fetch` don't work, and you can't use traditional links, since external pages can't load within the Sandbox.
   - Use `requestApp` and `requestFunction` to call other Magic Apps and Magic Functions
   - Use `requestFetch` to fetch data from another website
   - Use `requestOpenUrl` to open an external link in a new tab
   - Use `requestPublish` to publish a Magic Function
+  - Note: currently there are limited ways that your App can access the network without using a Sandbox function.
+You should not rely on these, as they may be blocked at any time without warning.
 - No direct access to web storage APIs
   - Use `requestPutData`, `requestDeleteData`, `requestGetData`, `requestGetAllData`, and `requestGetAllKeysData` to store and retrieve data
 - Permissions to use certain browser features like creating popups or accessing the camera may be blocked.
 We expect the allowed permissions to evolve over time.
 Please share any [feedback](todo) you have.